Blac Chyna At War With Tyga And Rob Kardashian, Says They Are Teaming Up On Her

 A post shared by Tyga / T-Raww (@kinggoldchains) on

 The bigger issue here, or so it seems, is that Rob Kardashian is not keeping intel from Tyga to himself.
-Instead, when he talks to Blac Chyna, whom he reportedly is not over yet and would like to reconcile with himself, he’s blabbing all the info that Tyga tells him right back to Chyna which caused her to freak out about on Snapchat, causing all the headlines yesterday about how she was going off.
+Instead, when he talks to Blac Chyna, whom he reportedly is not over yet and would like to reconcile with himself, he’s blabbing all the info that Tyga tells him right back to Chyna, which caused her to freak out about on Snapchat, causing all the headlines yesterday about how she was going off.

 Tyga doesn’t seem to think Blac Chyna’s rage is serious and hasn’t bothered to comment on claims that he doesn’t pay child support and that she absolutely doesn’t want to steal him back from Kylie Jenner.
 Instead, when Tyga was asked about Chyna’s social media call out, all he could do was laugh.
-Hopefully, if Tyga wants to avoid anymore baby mama drama, he’ll stop telling Rob Kardashian all of his business because it’s pretty clear where Rob’s loyalty lies and it’s not with Tyga.
+Hopefully, if Tyga wants to avoid anymore baby mama drama, he’ll stop telling Rob Kardashian all of his business because it’s pretty clear where Rob’s loyalty lies, and it’s not with Tyga.
 On top of that, if Tyga is telling Rob that Blac Chyna wants him back, is it possible that he was trying to upset Dream’s daddy, considering that he still wants to fix what went wrong in his relationship with Chyna?

+Saying bye to my beautiful baby girl ….. she is smiling at me.
+U see how she looking at her daddy ????????
+I literally can't get enough of this girl,,, I never felt a love or happiness like this ever in my life and she makes me so happy ,,,about to miss her so much ????????
+Love You baby Dream☁️

 Can you even keep up with all of this Kardashian drama?
 Who do you think is at fault for the latest lashing out by Blac Chyna?
 Is Tyga being messy while trying to spread rumors with Rob or should Rob refrain from sharing details Tyga tells him with Chyna?
 Sound off on the latest Keeping Up With The Kardashians relationship drama in the comments section below.